NickMonzillo/PandoraNetwork/README.md

 Navigate to different radios based on the frequency of appearances.
 Thick lines represent a strong relationship between data points.
 (Each artist appeared in the other's radio.)

-Code addapted from Mike Bostock's blog: http://bl.ocks.org/mbostock/2706022
+Code adapted from Mike Bostock's blog: http://bl.ocks.org/mbostock/2706022